Internet of Musical Things: The challenges of creating musical things

 The first challenge concerns the hardware used in musical things.
 First, one should keep in mind that these devices are not analog.
 Because of this, they can be reprogrammed and must have internet connectivity and/or another possibility to communicate with other equipment.
 Secondly, they are not traditional computing devices.
 This means that they are programmed for a general purpose, not only to perform certain tasks, as is the case with smartphones and personal computers.
-Finally, it is important to note that they will be employed in an artistic and musical context.
+Finally, they will be employed in an artistic and musical context.
 In this way, the aesthetic characteristics are as important as the computational ones.

 That said, the hardware challenges are clear, and these include the processing capacity, as well as the storage and power consumption of musical things, which must be good enough to withstand artistic performances, while not making these objects expensive or unergonomic and unwieldy.
 In addition, they should be able to take on different roles in different scenarios.
 Thus, they should allow users to add or remove components (such as sensors and actuators) aiming to be adaptable, expressive and versatile.

 The second challenge deals with the behavior of musical things.
 They must primarily exchange sound data, but it is desirable that they also exchange control data and processing parameters.
 In this sense, they must adapt their operating mode in order to be able to cooperate with the other elements present in the network, and also have their software and operating logics updated remotely.

 The third adversity is possibly the most sensitive and most difficult topic to deal with.
 You have to think about what data is possible to share and how to do it.
 For audio formats, one can think of Pulse Code Moduation (PCM) formats, like WAV, because it is the most common in real-time audio processing systems.
 However, issues such as latency and quality are not guaranteed.
 Files in MP3, FLAC or OGG format, on the other hand, require more processing and the latency arising from this can make the environment impractical.